dlang-community/Pegged/pegged/docs/PEG Basics.md

 - `'xxxx'` or `"xxxx"`, that matches literals.
 For example, `'('` matches one opening parenthesis (no more, no less, no other character). `"abc"` matches the string "abc", `" "` matches one space, and so on.
 If the input characters are not those waited for, the expression fails and does not consume any input.
 You can use `'xxxx'` or `"xxxx"` interchangeably for any character or string, though it's more common to use ' with lone characters and " for strings.

+- `eps` (short for 'epsilon') is an expression matching 'the empty char': it always succeeds and does not consume anything.
+You can also use the empty literals: `''` or `""`.

 - `.` (dot) is an expression matching any character.
 It does _not_ match the empty string.

 - As a notation shortcut, regex-like char ranges are there : `[abc]` will match 'a' or 'b' or 'c'.
 If offered "abc" as input, it will match the first 'a' and then stop. `[a-z]` is a range of chars and will match any char in 'a', 'b', 'c', ..., 'z'.
 [0-9] will match any decimal digit.
 You can combine ranges in one expression, like this: [a-zA-Z0-9_]: any lowercase or uppercase English letter or any digit or an underscore.